PUCE: Protecting vulnerable road Users exposed to Contagion sprEad in public transit systems during and aftermath of a pandemic

 Professor at Mechanics and Maritime Sciences, Division of Marine Technique

-As a Professor of ship mechanics, Wengang Mao conducts research on dynamic ship structural analysis, statistical wave modelling, machine learning modelling of ship manoeuvrability and speed-power...
+Wengang Mao conducts researched within the field of ship mechanics, such as dynamic ship structural analysis, statistical wave modelling, machine learning modelling of ship manoeuvrability and...

 - AoA Transport Funds (Academic, Sweden)